MazamaScience/AQ-SPEC-documentation/Azure_Data_Processing_Setup.md

 The MS Azure VM should be set up with the following features:

-* Ubuntu Server 18.04 LTS
+* Ubuntu Server 18.04 LTS with >= 20GB of disk
 * Utilities: `make`, `vim` and `git`
-* Apache with /var/www/html/ as the root directory
+* Apache with `/var/www/html/` as the server root
 * Docker

+Dockerized scripts will write data and logs to `/var/www/html/logs/` and `/var/www/html/Purpleair/v1` which must be open to the web.

 ## Set up Data Processing